All what-to-expect guides

 I've done psychedelics — is this similar?

-Sublingual ketamine at therapeutic doses is gentler and shorter than psychedelic experiences.
-The duration is 60-90 minutes vs 4-8 hours for psilocybin or LSD.
-The intensity is less.
-The dissociative mechanism is different from the serotonergic psychedelic mechanism.
-Some patients describe the experience as "psychedelic-adjacent" rather than fully psychedelic.
+Sublingual ketamine at therapeutic doses is shorter than classic psychedelic experiences — 60-90 minutes vs 4-8 hours for psilocybin or LSD — but it can be just as profound, reaching a deep dissociative ("K-hole"-level) state.
+The dissociative mechanism (NMDA/glutamate) is different from the serotonergic psychedelic mechanism, so the character differs, but it isn't a lighter experience.

 I'm sensitive to medications — will this be too much?